KaiKai7/Wall-Mark/Instructions.md

 * If the link was successful, you will be able to view the article.

 * If the link was not successful, then go back to the app and try one of the other five remaining links.

+* If trying all available link options the site does not open correctly, then it is probably due to the way the site is coded and Wall Mark will not work.

 ## Adding or Changing Links